amazon-ion/ion-schema/docs/spec.md

 types may have a weakly- or strongly-typed null value if the type name is annotated with `nullable`.
 When a strongly-typed null value is encountered, its type must agree with one of the core types of the expected type.
-For example, if a `nullable::any_of[int, string, struct]` is expected, `5`, `"hi"`, `{}`, `null`, `null.null`, `null.int`, `null.string`, and `null.struct` are all valid values, but `null.decimal` is not.
+For example, if a `any_of: nullable::[int, string, struct]` is expected, `5`, `"hi"`, `{}`, `null`, `null.null`, `null.int`, `null.string`, and `null.struct` are all valid values, but `null.decimal` is not.